fsharp/fslang-design/FSharp.Core-4.4.3.0/FS-1036-consistent-slicing.md

 The flaw in `l.[..j]` generates **unexpected runtime errors**.
 E.g.

 - If n is a position in the string s, you would expect `s.[..(n-1)]` to be the substring prior to n but this is not true at the moment (for n=0).
 - You want to split a list l into the first n elements and the remaining elements.
 You write: `let a,b = l.[..(n-1)], l.[n..]`.
-This code unexpectedly fails when n=0 and and when n=l.Length.
+This code unexpectedly fails when n=0 and when n=l.Length.

 # Detailed design